Pepón Osorio: Discovering film

 During the 1990s, Osorio began to work with video which prompted his entrance into the mainstream art world.
 His two-room installation Scene of the Crime (Whose Crime?) was created for the Whitney Biennial in 1993.
 In this piece, there is a covered body on the living room floor that viewers are led to assume is a woman who was murdered by her husband.
 Surrounded by crime scene tape, the Latino domestic space is deconstructed by becoming a crime scene, as well as showing larger-than-life stereotypes about Puerto Rican culture.
 The living and dining rooms are filled with an overwhelming proliferation of religious figures, trophies, small framed photographs, enlarged photographs, Puerto Rican flags and souvenirs, and ads for Latino food products, along with Osorio's other embellishments.
 The gold silk sofa is stabbed with more than half a dozen souvenir machetes that say, "Puerto Rico."
 The dead body, which is hard to find in the overly-decorated living room, alludes to the way Latinos are often depicted as violent criminals in films.

 The installation is framed by walls of videotapes of real Hollywood films that depict negative Latino stereotypes.
 On each box is a statement by someone in the Latino community whom Osorio interviewed about how they were represented in film.
 One person said, “We’re either seen as violent, horny, or on welfare.
 They show our humanity not our struggles and empowerment."
 The installation makes it clear that the real crime is how Puerto Ricans and Latinos are negatively depicted in mainstream films.
 The welcome mat in front of the installation gives a powerful statement of Osorio's intention: “...only if you can understand that it has taken years of pain to gather into our homes our most valuable possessions, but the greatest pain is to see in the movies how others make fun of the way we live."

-Osorio uses film as a way to be there in the piece when he can’t physically.
-Osorio decided after having his work at the Whitney Biennial that he wouldn’t have any more work in mainstream art museums unless it is first shown to the Puerto Rican community.
+Osorio uses film as a way to be there in the piece when he cannot physically.
+Osorio decided after having his work at the Whitney Biennial that he would not have any more work in mainstream art museums unless it is first shown to the Puerto Rican community.
 This decision was made in response to the controversy of what kind of art and which social groups could/should be shown in the museum.
-His focus on the Latino body didn’t fulfill his intentions of shedding more light upon the Puerto Rican community, although it did bring attention to his own personal work.
+His focus on the Latino body did not fulfill his intentions of shedding more light upon the Puerto Rican community, although it did bring attention to his own personal work.